saumyasingh311/Real-Time-Collaborative-Coding/README.md

-# Sync Code: Realtime Collaborative Code Editor
+CO-Code Realtime Collaborative Coding

 ## Introduction

 Are you tired of sending code snippets back and forth, struggling to debug and collaborate with your team?
-Look no further! **Sync Code** is here to revolutionize the way you code together.
+Look no further! **Co-Code** is here to revolutionize the way you code together.
 This powerful and intuitive collaborative code editor is designed to empower developers, and teams to work seamlessly in real-time, regardless of their location.
-With **Sync Code**, you can code together, debug together, and ship faster, together.
+With **Co-Code**, you can code together, debug together, and ship faster, together.

 ## Features